 It gives you ‘unlimited daily sessions’ so you can live stream from your account as many times a day as you want to.
 This kind of functionality is virtually unheard of with free podcasting services.

 However, the length of each of your live sessions is determined by the plan you are on.
-So those podcasting for free on this service can go live for only 15 minutes at a time.
+So that podcasting for free on this service can go live for only 15 minutes at a time.

 Apart from the ‘live’ feature, it also focuses on marketing solutions for budding and expert podcasters, with Programmatic Monetization and Advanced Statistics made available with the paid plans